-This bit determines whether the Green channel is clamped to ground or to midscale.
+A bit that determines whether the green channel is clamped to ground or to midscale.

-Table XXV.
+Table XXIV.
 Green Clamp Select Settings

 Clamp Function

 0 Clamp to Ground

-1 Clamp to Midscale (Pin 37)
+1 Clamp to Midscale, (Pin 37)

-0 Blue Clamp Select
+10 0 Blue Clamp Select

-This bit determines whether the Blue channel is clamped to ground or to midscale.
+A bit that determines whether the blue channel is clamped to ground or to midscale.

-Table XXVI.
+Table XXV.
 Blue Clamp Select Settings

 Clamp Function

 0 Clamp to Ground

-1 Clamp to Midscale (Pin 37)
+1 Clamp to Midscale, (Pin 37)

-11 7-0 Sync Separator Threshold
+11 7:0 Sync Separator Threshold

 This register is used to set the responsiveness of the sync separator.
 It sets how many internal 5 MHz clock periods the sync separator must count to before toggling high or low.
 It works like a low-pass filter to ignore Hsync pulses in order to extract the Vsync signal.
-This register should be set to some number greater than the maximum Hsync pulsewidth.
-Note that the sync separator threshold uses an internal dedicated clock with a frequency of approximately 5 MHz.
+This register should be set to some number greater than the maximum Hsync pulse width.
+Note: the sync separator threshold uses an internal dedicated clock with a frequency of approximately 5 MHz.